-The rationale for the use of Friedman's test was to determine if the ranked responses of factor/determinants were statistically different.
-In this study, it was hypothesized that there is a difference in the mean of the ranks of the decision factors used by community pharmacists.
-The results of Friedman's two-way analysis of variance test showed that there is a significant mean difference in the ranks ($\Box 2$ (9) = 673.406, p< 0.0001).Kendall W coefficient of concordance test showed that showed significant effect $\Box 2$ (9) = 668.520, P<0.0001, W=0.19) implying that there is a significant effect of the mean difference in ranks based on the responses of community pharmacists.
-This was a result of significant pairwise comparisons between the various decision factors using pairwise comparison.
+In this study, it was hypothesized that there is no difference in the mean of the ranks of the decision factors used by community pharmacists ( $H_0$ ).

+The results of Friedman's two-way analysis of variance test showed that there is a significant mean difference in the ranks (chi-square $X^2(9)=673.406$ , p<0.0001).
+Kendall W coefficient of concordance test showed that showed significant effect chi-square $X^2(9)=668.520$ , p<0.0001, W=0.19) implying that there is a significant effect of the mean difference in ranks based on the responses of community pharmacists.
+This was a result of significant pair wise comparisons between the various decision factors using pair wise comparison.
+Hence, the null hypothesis (Ho) was rejected